Persistent pile of garbage in Northern Liberties has neighbors irate

 The city’s working on it

-North Liberty Triangle is a new 85-unit condo development that offers a fitness center, courtyard, parking, balcony views, and commercial retail, according to its website.
-It’s unclear how many of those units place their trash in the pile.
+North Liberty Triangle is a new 85-unit condo development that offers a fitness center, a courtyard, parking, balcony views, and commercial retail, according to its website.
+It’s unclear how many residents of those units place their trash in the pile.

 Both the North and South Liberty complexes were developed by Philly-based Streamline, which specializes in urban infill projects.
 Malvern-based RowCal manages both complexes.
 RowCal did not respond to The Inquirer’s requests for comment.